& (theatre): New name

 In August 2023, the theatre announced its new name as "&".
 Artistic director Erik Söderblom described it as a "positive provocation" that highlights "community, cooperation, and togetherness."
-According to the theatre, the sign "&" symbolises combining things and ideas as well as bringing performers, audiences and cultures together.
-And also the sign "&" is pronounced as "et", which can also be interpreted as the initials of "Espoon teatteri", meaning the Espoo theatre.
+According to the theatre, the sign "&" symbolises combining things and ideas as well as bringing performers, audiences and cultures together; additionally, the sign "&" is pronounced as "et", which can also be interpreted as the initials of "Espoon teatteri", meaning the Espoo theatre.

 The new name is the result of a two-year branding process, involving theatre representatives and advertising agencies Open Flower, TBWA, and Great Apes.
 Ulla Onkamo, a language planning specialist from the Institute for the Languages of Finland, criticized the name change as unclear and impractical.
 She argued that & says nothing about its subject and doesn't even appear to be a name.
 The Finnish Association of Visual Communication Designers, Grafia, awarded the &-logo the Gold Peak of Design at the 2023 Vuoden huiput gala.
 A total of 14 works received the Gold Peak Award, and 40 works received the Silver Peak Award.